erlang/otp/HOWTO/SBOM.md

 VEX files allow to communicate which vulnerabilities are false positives and which ones are actual vulnerabilities.
 VEX files are important to explicitly state that some vendor dependencies are (not) vulnerabilities in your software.

-Erlang/OTP has chosen to communicate VEX information using the OpenVex implementation.
+Erlang/OTP has chosen to communicate VEX information using the OpenVEX implementation.

 ### HOW-TO

 Erlang/OTP will maintain VEX files for the latests three releases.
 Because of this, Erlang/OTP will always contain the latest information in the `master` branch.
-Any OpenVex file in other branches is considered outdated.
+Any OpenVEX file in other branches is considered outdated.

-The OpenVex files are located in `vex/otp-26.openvex.json`, `vex/otp-27.openvex.json`, and `vex/otp-28.openvex.json` (e.g.).
+The OpenVEX files are located in `vex/otp-26.openvex.json`, `vex/otp-27.openvex.json`, and `vex/otp-28.openvex.json` (e.g.).
 These files are generated from the `make/openvex.table` and the script `.github/scripts/otp-compliance.es`.

 - `make/openvex.table` contains all known CVEs on a per release basis, with top-level objects for `otp-XX` branches, where each `otp-XX` object has as value a list of dependencies with their CVE and the status.